drausin/TechLiterate/p006-DayOfWeek/README.md

 Day of the Week
 ---------------

-THe program returns the day of the week for a given date.
+The program returns the day of the week for a given date.

 ### example ###
 month: 1